Written By: Dr. Allison Brager, Neuroscientist

-Long before Netflix, smart phones, and even the greatest and worst invention of mankind, electricity, the circadian rhythms of humans and all animals on this planet solely relied on the rotation of the Earth to tell them when to hunt, when to eat, and when to sleep.
+Long before the invention of electricity, the circadian rhythms of humans solely relied on sunlight and nightfall to tell them when to hunt, when to eat, and when to sleep.

 Our circadian rhythms still dictate when we “hunt,” eat, and sleep today, but the drive of circadian rhythms that lie in our body clocks are just not as pronounced as it was for ancient man.